SaraBaradaran/SaraBaradaran.github.io/_pages/about.md

 ---
 ### Recent News
+- One paper got accepted at SOAP Workshop of PLDI 2026
 - Attended SoCal PLS 2026 at USC
 - Served on PLDI AEC in 2026
 - Served on OOPSLA AEC in 2026